Uniqueness of Equilibria in Atomic Splittable Polymatroid Congestion Games: Introduction

 \subsection{Uniqueness of Equilibria}

-Uniqueness of equilibria is fundamental to predict the outcome of distributed resource allocation: if there are multiple equilibria it is not clear upfront which equilibrium will be selected by the players.
-An intriguing question in the field of atomic splittable congestion games is the possible non-uniqueness of equilibria.
-Multiple equilibria $\vec{x},\vec{y}$ exist whenever there exists a player $i$ and resource $e$ such that $x_{i,e}\neq y_{i,e}$.
+A fundamental property of a strategic game is the uniqueness of equilibria.
+This property is key to actually predict the outcome of distributed resource allocation: if there are multiple equilibria it is not clear upfront which equilibrium will be selected by the players.
+This issue has been raised explicitly by Aumann~\cite{Aumann85} quoted below: ``...it is by no means clear how the players would arrive at an equilibrium, why they should play equilibrium strategies, and how a specific equilibrium would be chosen from among the set of all equilibria.''

+An intriguing question in the field of atomic splittable congestion games is the possible non-uniqueness of equilibria.Let $\vec{x}$ and $\vec{y}$ be two equilibria.
+We say that $\vec{x}$ and $\vec{y}$ are different whenever there exists a player $i$ and resource $e$ such that $x_{i,e}\neq y_{i,e}$.
 A variant on this question is whether or not there exist multiple equilibria such that there exists at least one resource $e$ for which $x_e \neq y_e$.
 We call this variant ``uniqueness up to induced load on the resources''.

 For non-atomic players and network congestion games on directed graphs, Milchtaich~\cite{Milchtaich05} proved that Nash equilibria are not unique when cost functions are player-specific.
 Uniqueness is only guaranteed if the underlying graph is two terminal $s$-$t$-\emph{nearly-parallel}.
 Richman and Shimkin~\cite{Richman07} extended this result to hold for atomic splittable network games.
 Bhaskar et al. \cite{Bhaskar15} looked at uniqueness up to induced load on the resources.
 They proved that even when all players experience the same cost on a resource, there can exist multiple equilibria.
 They further proved that for two players, the Nash equilibrium is unique if and only if the underlying undirected graph is generalized series-parallel.
 For multiple players of two types (players are of the same type if they have the same weight and share the same origin-destination pair), there is a unique equilibrium if and only if the underlying undirected graph is $s$-$t$-series-parallel.
 For more than two types of players, there is a unique equilibrium if and only if the underlying undirected graph is generalized nearly-parallel.